-Read on for the some of best underrated places to holiday in the UK, which will likely have fewer crowds and better availability.
-And hopefully, not a politician next door.
+So here are some of best underrated places to holiday in the UK, which will likely have fewer crowds and better availability.

 In Somerset, the villages are not only quieter but – should one care about such things – a great deal cooler than the Cotswolds will ever be.